top of page

 Frequently Asked Questions

-Can I notarize a document even if it doesn’t require it?
+Can I notarize a document even if it’s not required?

 Yes.
-Optional notarization is allowed and often helpful.
+Optional notarization is allowed and often beneficial.

 Will notarization guarantee acceptance?